Elk River water or watershed scenery in West Virginia

 Best flows

 Use USGS 03194700 below Webster Springs as the main live trend.
-Stable or slowly falling water is best for trout; fast rain rises, muddy edges, or warm low water should shorten the trip or move it to a cooler backup.
+Stable or slowly falling water is best for trout.
+Fast rain rises, muddy edges, or warm low water should shorten the trip or move it to a cooler backup.

-When to skip
+When to leave

 Skip or change the plan when the hydrograph is rising, access depends on private banks, stocking pressure is heavy at the only legal reach, summer water temperatures are trout-stressful, or storms are building in the upper watershed.